UW-ERSL/PyEncode/README.md

                GEOMETRIC(r=0.8, k_s=11)]),
     N=256)
 ```
+All ten patterns and the three compositions accept real or complex
+amplitudes.
+Complex inputs add at most O(m) phase gates, which the
+transpiler typically absorbs into adjacent rotations at
+`optimization_level=3`; real-amplitude code paths run unchanged
+(gate counts identical bit-for-bit).

 Every call returns `(circuit, info)` where `circuit` is a Qiskit
 `QuantumCircuit` and `info` is an `EncodingInfo` dataclass with gate